Toilet Training Trouble – Tips for Struggling Parents

 - Praise, praise, praise!
 Yep, if they manage to stay dry or they use a public toilet successfully, let them know what an awesome job they’re doing!

 5. Be patient

-For some kids, toilet training is a cinch.
+For some children, toilet training is a cinch.
 Others take a little more time.
 Whatever you do, don’t bother with comparisons.
 Every child is beautifully unique and their journey is their own.
 If you meet with very strong resistance and absolutely no success initially, leave it for a little while.
 The greatest setback to toilet training success is when it becomes a huge and unpleasant battle.
-Take a breather and revisit again - in a week, in a month.
+Take a breather and revisit again – in a week, in a month.
 If you tried repeatedly with no luck and your child is heading towards four years of age, it can be useful to see your family doctor for further advice and to rule out any other issues.